Whernside from Ribblehead Viaduct

 View from Whernside across to Ingleborough

 There are excellent views all around from the summit here with Whernside being the highest in the Yorkshire Dales.
 Continue on past the summit and follow the path on it's initially slow descent downhill, still continuing on in the same direction.
 The drops down the front of the hill from here are very steep.
 After a couple of hundred yards go over a stile and continue on following the side of the wall.
-The Ribblehead Viaduct is now visible down below, and beyond that is Pen-y-ghent.
+The Ribblehead Viaduct is now visible down below, and beyond that is [an error occurred while processing this directive].
 A further six hundred yards on the path starts to descend much quicker for about fifty yards then flattens out before again descending much quicker.
 Down to the left the path home can now be seen emanating from the farm below on a line with the tree plantation.
 The path again briefly flattens before descending much steeper for about fifty yards.

 At this point at the bottom of this drop, the path veers off perpendicular away from the wall, to start it's much steeper descent off the side of Whernside heading for the farm and the tree plantation.
 The path may not be so obvious from the top, but after about fifty yards the path is very well worn on the steeper section.
 Sections of this path are actually man-made steps.
 Continue downhill and go over either of the two stiles on the wall.
 Continue on the path over a further stile heading for the farm below.